typeorm/typeorm/docs/caching.md

 You can cache results selected by these `QueryBuilder` methods: `getMany`, `getOne`, `getRawMany`, `getRawOne` and `getCount`.

-You can also cache results selected by these `Repository` methods: `find`, `findAndCount`, `findByIds`, and `count`.
+You can also cache results selected by `find*` and `count*` methods of the `Repository` and `EntityManager`.

-To enable caching you need to explicitly enable it in your data source options:
+To enable caching you need to explicitly enable it in data source options:

 ```typescript
 {